Is Homemade Baby Formula Safe?

 Source: commons.wikimedia.org

-Infections and contamination.
-Contamination can occur when the infant formula is prepared at home.
+• Contamination can occur when the homemade baby formula is prepared at home.
 For example, formulas using unpasteurized raw cow or goat milk may cause diseases such as Salmonella or E. coli.
-Raw milk that has not undergone pasteurization to kill harmful bacteria can cause serious diseases.
-It is better to consult a pediatrician than risk your child’s health upon using a raw cows milk formula from a raw milk formula recipe.

-Deficiencies in nutrients.
-Homemade formulations may lack essential elements like protein, vitamins, and minerals.
-For example, vegan and dairy-free formulas do not provide adequate calcium, resulting in eating issues, irritability, and seizures.
+• For example, vegan and dairy-free formula types do not provide adequate calcium, resulting in eating issues, irritability, and seizures.

 Source: pxhere.com

-Why Can’t I Make My Baby’s Formula?
+Why Can’t I Make My Baby Formula Or Homemade Infant Formula?

 The FDA oversees formula production and storage.
 In addition, the government inspects formulae and factories to prevent contamination and spoiling.